 The DEADLINE FOR RECEIPT OF PROPOSALS is no later than 4:30 P.M.
 Chamorro Standard Time, FRIDAY, OCTOBER 21, 2022.
 Original proposals must be delivered to the Director's Office, Guam Behavioral Health and Wellness Center, 790 Governor Carlos Camacho Road, Tamuning, Guam 96913.
-Electronic mail (email) or electronic signatures are not acceptable.
+Facsimile and/or electronic mail (email) are not acceptable.